antiguru/rahmen/README.md

 ## Bugs, Issues, Desiderata

-- Allow reacting to configuration file changes while running
+- Allow reacting to configuration file changes while running.
+- Allow for testing the whole text conversion chain, not only the Python part.
 - The font rendering is not really beautiful and sometimes, glyphs overlap.
 - The overflowing text is just not displayed.
 - The text bar might look better centered.